HorizonAILab/HorizonAILab.github.io/pages/1_homepage.md

 ### News and Events

 * 2021.02.09: One paper "Multiple Instance Learning for Unilateral Data" has been accepted by _**PAKDD 2021**_.

-* 2020.12.02: One paper "Fully-Connected Tensor Network Decomposition and Its Application to Higher-Order Tensor Completion" has been accepted by _**AAAI 2021**_.

 ---